Not really a blog, just some stuff that a future me might need to remember one day.

 This is where Bundler comes in, it manages gem dependencies for us.
 For

-each project we can create a Gemfile
+each project we can create a Gemfile to declare what our project

 needs, including rules about the versions we need.
 Bundler then helps: